-Concentration & M.A.
+Concentration and M.A.
 Degree Options

 Doctoral students may elect to choose a concentration as part of their doctoral studies that provides education and training in a focal area of study.
 They may also earn the Master of Arts in Counseling Psychology degree while pursuing the Psy.D. degree.
-Students can earn these additional credentials by satisfying the admission and graduation requirements for predoctoral concentration areas or the Master of Arts degree as specified in those program sections of this Catalog.
+Students can earn these additional credentials by satisfying the admission and graduation requirements for concentration areas or the Master of Arts degree as specified in this Catalog.
 Many graduates report that these additional credentials enhanced their value to internship directors and employers.
 The attainment of the Master of Arts degree has assumed increased importance in recent years for students seeking internships in certain settings that require a graduate degree for reimbursement of services.
-Course and practicum requirements for successful completion of a Masters Degree or concentration area vary depending on the training necessary for this additional qualification.
+Course and practicum requirements for successful completion of a Master's Degree or concentration area vary depending on the training necessary for this additional qualification.
 As a result, pursuing the M.A. in Counseling Psychology degree or a concentration area in addition to the doctorate typically will result in longer completion times for the doctoral degree.
-Doctoral graduates may continue in certain concentration areas following graduation.